 “If dead rock stars could talk,” a man in a trench coat muttered.

-A private 747 jet began its descent into Heathrow Airport, originally from Dallas, Texas.
-Six male passengers—members of Sound Unltd, ‘the greatest rock band ever’—sat aboard.
+A private 747 jet began its descent into a London airport, originally from Dallas, Texas.
+Six male passengers, members of Sound Unltd, sat aboard.
 Twenty minutes later, the plane landed.

 The passengers were missing.